sharmashubam/typescript-pactice/README.md

 # Welcome to my e-commerce website
 This website is built using ReactJS, TypeScript, and Tailwind CSS.
-It is an e-commerce platform for buying and selling electronic mobile phones and other items.
+It is an e-commerce platform for buying electronic mobile phones and other items.

 ## Features
 - User can browse through the various products available on the website